syncfusion-content/flutter-docs/Flutter/Licensing/licensing.md

 # License Key Registration

 The License key registration is no longer required for Flutter from version 18.3.0.x.
-So there is no need to generate or register Syncfusion Flutter license keys in your Flutter projects.
+So, there is no need to generate or register Syncfusion Flutter license keys in your Flutter projects.

 The Flutter controls from Syncfusion can be used without registering the license keys.